xiabee/Prometheus-Security-Test/docs/storage.md

 in the `wal` directory in 128MB segments.
 These files contain raw data that has not yet been compacted; thus they are significantly larger than regular block files.
 Prometheus will retain a minimum of three write-ahead log files.
-High-traffic servers may retain more than three WAL files in order to keep at least two hours of raw data.
+High-traffic servers may retain more than three WAL files in order to to keep at least two hours of raw data.

 A Prometheus server's data directory looks something like this: